gamontal/mongod-starter/README.md

 - The mongo logs can be found at `/usr/local/var/log/mongodb/`
 - The mongo binaries are here: `/usr/local/Cellar/mongodb//bin`

+## Contributions

+Do you want to improve the app or add any useful features?
+Please go ahead and create pull requests.
+I'm thankful for any help.

 ## Acknowledgements

 - mongod-starter.app icon done by [Melanie De Jesús](mailto:melanie.dejesus92@hotmail.com) • [Instagram](https://www.instagram.com/cybertrousers/)